eufrankoficial/eufrankoficial/README.md

 - **Laravel & PHP**: Over 10 years of experience in developing robust and efficient web applications.
 - **React**: Experience since 2021 in building interactive and modern user interfaces.
 - **MySQL & PostgreSQL**: Proficient in relational databases, including design, optimization, and maintenance.
-- **npm Package Development**: Creating and maintaining packages to enhance productivity and functionality in projects.

 ## 🌐 Contact